-referred to in §226ZED(5) and §226ZEE(5) include any amount that is below the MTA and has not been called?
+Q39.
+If there is a non-zero minimum transfer amount ("MTA") agreed between an AI and its counterparty for SFTs, does the amount of "collateral that is called" referred to in §226ZED(5) and §226ZEE(5) include any amount that is below the MTA and has not been called?
 A39.
 "Collateral that is called" only includes the amount that is actually called by the counterparty or the AI.
 If an amount has not been called, such amount should not be counted in "collateral that is called".
 Q40.
 If an amount below the MTA is notified to the counterparty but there is no actual transfer of collateral taking place, could the amount "notified" be considered as "collateral that is called"?
 A40.
 The amount "notified" cannot be considered as "collateral that is called" because the notification will not be followed by a transfer of the amount "notified" from the counterparty to the AI.
-Only collateral calls that will result in a transfer of the
+Only collateral calls that will result in a transfer of the collateral called to the AI are taken into consideration in assessing whether the haircut floor is complied with.

-6. 4Exposures to CCPs
+6. Exposures to CCPs